Domain Available

 A month after 911, We flew over for a week taking advantage of the discounted rates.
 While at the Green Turtle Club, we befriended a Canadian couple who happened to be on our return flight.
 He nodded to the pilot and asked, "Aren't you the pilot that flew us over last week?"
 The pilot remembered him and their conversation and the fact that the Canadian fellow was also a pilot.
 The pilot invited him to the copilot's seat and asked if he'd like to take the stick after take off.
 "Absolutely he'd be happy to" was the reply.

-2005 saw this one: My sister and her husband were returning on Continental/Gulfstream which took them from Marsh Harbour to Ft.
+2005 saw this one: My sister and husband were returning on Continental/Gulfstream which took them from Marsh Harbour to Ft.
 Lauderdale connecting to Phila.
 As it were, there was a delay of another Continental flight to Palm Beach which was supposed to arrive and depart prior to theirs.
 Well, theirs being the only Continental plane, ground crew loaded both the Lauderdale and Palm Beach baggage in the same plane.
 Shortly after take off, this mistake was realized and my sisters flight was called back to Marsh Harbour for the unloading of the misplaced baggage.
 They took off again, luckily in time to make her connection.

 Also in '05 (Florida Coastal Airlines was our carrier of choice because of Sarasota being part of their route.
 Little did we know they wouldn't be in business the following year).
 On our return leg, We disembarked in Sarasota.
 And while I was waiting for the "one man office manager, counter clerk and porter" to cary in my bag which took all of five minutes, I realized I left my camera aboard the plane.
 Well in the five minutes it took to get us our bags, and because the pilot had no pickup passengers, he was already heading down the runway and back to Ft.
 Lauderdale.
 What to do?
 John, the one man Jack of all trades for FCA called the tower who called Norm our pilot who confirmed it was there.
 He left it on the seat to return to me the following day but dispatch switched planes on him and my camera took off for Stuart.
 Woe is me.
 But John tracked it down and I finally got it that evening.
 Imagine that kind of service from a major carrier.
 It's just a darn shame they are no longer in business.